cap-tee/morello-baremetal-examples/README.md

 1. HelloWorld - Outputs "Hello World" to the console at EL3. `purecap`
 2. EL3-purecap - performs some low level capability tests in assembly to test and explore basic CHERI functionality. `purecap`
-3. MMUEL3 - Changes the MMU set up at EL3 for Morello.
+3. MMUEL3 - Changes the MMU set up at EL3 for Morello. `purecap`
 4. EL3ToEL1 - Changes Exception level to either EL1S or EL1N.
 5. EL3MMUToEL1MMU - Changes Exception level to either EL1S or EL1N and sets up the MMUs, and secure & non-secure memory regions.
 6. EL3MMUUART - Changes the MMU set up at EL3 for Morello, sets up the UART and writes a message.